Solar-network/docs/docs/desktop-wallet/support/troubleshooting.md

 !!! info

-    If your issue is not covered here, you can ask the community here: [solar.org/community](https://solar.org/community)
+    If your issue is not covered here, you can ask the community on [Discord](https://discord.solar.org/), [Telegram](https://telegram.solar.org/).

-    or contact us using the ‘Technical Support’ form found here: [solar.org/contact](https://solar.org/contact)
+    or contact us using the ‘Technical Support’ form through [our website](https://solar.org/).